Charitable Giving Statistics

-11. Nearly one-third of annual giving in the US arrives in December.
+11. 20% of annual giving in the US arrives in December.

-13. Almost 40% of all charitable donations go to religion.
+13. Almost one-third of all charitable donations go to religion-related organizations.

-Church giving statistics show that a total of 39% of all donations go for religious causes, with 80% of those donations coming from individuals.
-Education and human services are two popular causes among Americans who donate money, with 19 and 15 in charity donation percentage, respectively.
-The list is rounded up with health (11%), overseas assistance (7%), arts (6%), and nature (4%).
+Church giving statistics show that a total of 28% of all donations go for religious causes, the highest among all sectors.
+Education and human services are two popular causes among Americans who donate money, with 15 and 14 percent in charity donations, respectively.
+The list is rounded up with foundations (12%), public society benefits (10%), health (9%), and international affairs (5%).

 15. Individual contributions represent the largest share of charity donations in America.

 About 67% of all donations come from individuals, per the latest charitable giving statistics, recording a 4.9% YoY increase.
 The second biggest charity donation percentage belongs to foundations, with contributions accounting for 19% of the total.
 Giving by bequest is third with 9%, and corporations make up 4% of all donations.

 16. In 2021, donations from individuals saw a 4.9% YoY increase to $326.87 billion.